Napoleon III: Early years

-Count Cavour, the Prime Minister of Piedmont-Sardinia, came to Paris with the King and employed an unusual emissary in his efforts to win the support of Napoleon III: his beautiful young cousin, Virginia Oldoini, Countess of Castiglione (1837–1899).
+Count Cavour, the Prime Minister of Piedmont-Sardinia, came to Paris with the King and employed an unusual emissary in his efforts to win the support of Napoleon III: his young cousin, Virginia Oldoini, Countess of Castiglione (1837–1899).
 As Cavour had hoped, she caught the Emperor's eye and became his mistress.
 Between 1855 and 1857, she used the opportunity to pass messages and to plead the Italian cause.

 In July 1858, Napoleon arranged a secret visit by Count Cavour.
-They agreed to join forces and drive the Austrians from Italy.
-In exchange, Napoleon III asked for Savoy (the ancestral land of the King of Piedmont-Sardinia) and the then bilingual County of Nice, which had been taken from France after Napoleon's fall in 1815 and given to Piedmont-Sardinia.
+In the Plombières Agreement they agreed to join forces and drive the Austrians from Italy.
+In exchange, Napoleon III asked for Savoy (the ancestral land of the King of Piedmont-Sardinia) and the then bilingual County of Nice, which had been taken from France after Napoleon's fall in 1815 and returned to Piedmont-Sardinia.
 Cavour protested that Nice was Italian, but Napoleon responded that "these are secondary questions.
 There will be time later to discuss them."

-Assured of the support of Napoleon III, Count Cavour began to prepare the army of Piedmont-Sardinia for war against Austria.
+Assured of the support of Napoleon III, Count Cavour began to prepare the Royal Sardinian Army for war against Austria.
 Napoleon III looked for diplomatic support.
 He approached Lord Derby (the Prime Minister of the United Kingdom) and his government; Britain was against the war, but agreed to remain neutral.
 Still facing strong opposition within his own government, Napoleon III offered to negotiate a diplomatic solution with the twenty-eight-year-old Emperor Franz Joseph I of Austria in the spring of 1858.
-The Austrians demanded the disarmament of Piedmont-Sardinia first, and sent a fleet with thirty thousand soldiers to reinforce their garrisons in Italy.
+The Austrians demanded the disarmament of Piedmont-Sardinia first and sent thirty thousand soldiers to reinforce their garrisons in Italy.
 Napoleon III responded on 26 January 1859 by signing a treaty of alliance with Piedmont-Sardinia.
 Napoleon promised to send two hundred thousand soldiers to help one hundred thousand soldiers from Piedmont-Sardinia to force the Austrians out of Northern Italy; in return, France would receive the County of Nice and Savoy provided that their populations would agree in a referendum.

 It was the Emperor Franz Joseph, growing impatient, who finally unleashed the war.
 On 23 April 1859, he sent an ultimatum to the government of Piedmont-Sardinia demanding that they stop their military preparations and disband their army.
 On 26 April, Count Cavour rejected the demands, and on 27 April, the Austrian army invaded Piedmont.